Why I Chose to Go through Fellowship Training

 Orthopedic residency is a five-year program.
 We do rotations in various specialties in order to acquire general orthopedic knowledge and skillsets in each specialty of orthopedics: hip and knee, spine, sports medicine, foot and ankle, hand, shoulder and elbow and pediatric orthopedics.
 Nowadays, most orthopedic surgeons graduating from orthopedic residencies are choosing to do an extra year of fellowship in order to train in the specific specialty in which they desire to practice.

 Fellowships are fairly variable as far as the types of programs and training.
 When a surgeon chooses a fellowship, they also choose a program, often associated with a hospital, medical university or other medical organization.
 OrthoCarolina offers fellowships in various subspecialties as well.
 A fellowship is a very unique process that allows us as surgeons to concentrate our training on the specific specialty we will go into.

-The main benefit to having a fellowship trained surgeon is that your surgeon trained under world experts in one specialty for a year.
+The main benefit of having a fellowship-trained surgeon is that your surgeon trained underworld experts in one specialty for a year.
 In my case, I studied only hip and knee replacements for a year.
 During my training, I was also able to gain more experience with first-time and re-do hip and knee replacements.
 Most people who go through fellowships practice only in that specific field, whereas most general orthopedists tend to have a broader practice.